D4wnstar/aetherwisp/Electromagnetism/Electrostatics/Electric dipole.md

 $$I=\lvert \langle \mathbf{S} \rangle \rvert =\frac{\mu_{0}p_{0}^{2}\omega^{4}}{32\pi ^{2}c} \frac{\sin^{2}\theta}{r^{2}}$$
 Note that it is dependent on the angle $\theta$.
 On the axis of the dipole, where $\theta=0$ and therefore $\sin \theta=0$, $I=0$.
 This means that oscillating dipoles *do not* emit radiation on their axis.
 On the other hand, the emission is maximized perpendicular to the axis, when $\theta=\pm\pi/2$ and $\sin ^{2}\theta=1$.
 Geometrically, this creates a sort of [[torus]] shape.

 The average [[radiant power]] is found by "collecting" all of the energy that comes out of the dipole over time.
-We can do this by enclosing the dipole in a closed [[surface]], the simplest of which is a [[sphere]], and then integrate the [[radiant flux]] of energy going through that surface:
+We can do this by enclosing the dipole in a closed [[Surface]], the simplest of which is a [[sphere]], and then integrate the [[radiant flux]] of energy going through that surface:
 $$\boxed{\langle P \rangle =\int_{\mathcal{S}}\langle \mathbf{S} \rangle \cdot d\mathbf{a} =\frac{\mu_{0}p_{0}^{2}\omega^{4}}{32\pi ^{2}c}\int \frac{\sin^{2}\theta}{r^{2}}r^{2}\sin \theta d\theta d\phi=\frac{\mu_{0}p_{0}^{2}\omega^{4}}{12\pi c}}$$
 We can see that the power is *strongly* dependent on $\omega$, to the fourth power.
 Evidently, as the frequency of oscillation increases, the power gets really high really fast (although not exponentially fast).
 On paper, you could emit near infinite energy from a dipole by just having it oscillate *really* fast.
 As you may imagine, this seems... hard to believe?
 And hard to believe it is, because this $\sim \omega^{4}$ behavior is the source of *a lot* of problems in the late 1800s, since experimental measurements just did not match for high frequencies.
 It was so far from reality in fact that measurements showed that around the ultraviolet range, energy emission would actually start going *down* instead of increasing like $\sim \omega^{4}$.
 The infinitely increasing power at large frequencies has come to be known as the **[[Black body|ultraviolet catastrophe]]**, and it was this very flaw that would spur the beginning of quantum physics.